Donate to support freedom.

 The local stack: VSCodium + Continue + Ollama

-Continue lives inside the editor and handles chat, code edits, refactors, and explanations.
-Ollama runs the model locally and exposes it to Continue.
-Together they give you a full local AI workflow with zero cloud dependencies.
+Continue lives inside the editor and provides local AI code completion, chat, code edits, refactors, and explanations — all powered by your local Ollama instance.
+Ollama runs the model and exposes it to Continue via a standard REST API.
+Together they give you a complete local AI workflow with zero cloud dependencies.

 Ollama installation (more detail)